A systematic study of super-Eddington layers in the envelopes of massive stars: Introduction

 In this work, we perform a study of the impact of density inversions on the evolution of massive stars up to 110\Msun{} using consistent input parameters.
-Since Paper I focused only on solar metallicity stars, we choose a metallicity ten times lower than solar here to demonstrate the impact of density inversions at a metallicity relevant to the progenitors of current gravitational wave observations \citep[e.g.,][]{Stevenson:2017}.
-As we show here, the different methods used by 1D codes can have a non-negligible impact on the evolutionary properties of massive stars.
+Since Paper I focused on solar metallicity stars only, we chose a metallicity ten times lower than solar here to demonstrate the impact of density inversions at a metallicity relevant to the progenitors of current gravitational wave observations \citep[e.g.,][]{Stevenson:2017}.
+As we show here, the different pragmatic solutions used by 1D codes can have a non-negligible impact on the evolutionary properties of massive stars.
 These differences are important, as they can help us explain the formation of gravitational wave progenitors and other observations of stellar populations.

-The paper is organised as follows.
+The paper is organized as follows.
 We provide an overview of the physics related to density inversions in Section~\ref{sec:physics_density_inv}.
 In Section~\ref{sec:standard_model}, we describe our standard or default set of models with MESA and discuss the effect of density inversions on their completeness.
-We recompute the models that fail to reach the end of evolution, using three different numerical methods in Section~\ref{sec:model_variations} and compare the impact of these methods in predicting the different evolutionary properties of massive stars in Section~\ref{sec:implications}.
+We recompute the models that fail to reach the end of evolution, using three different pragmatic solutions in Section~\ref{sec:model_variations} and compare the impact of these solutions in predicting the different evolutionary properties of massive stars in Section~\ref{sec:implications}.
 In Section~\ref{sec:observations_hd_limit}, we compare the stellar models from Section~\ref{sec:model_variations} with the observations of massive stars and conclude our study in Section~\ref{sec:conclusion}.